SMAPPNYU/pysmap/README.md

 note: the `networkx` library also provides algorithms for [vizualization](http://networkx.github.io/documentation/networkx-1.9.1/reference/drawing.html) and [analysis](http://networkx.github.io/documentation/networkx-1.9.1/reference/algorithms.html).

 note: there are no defaults, you have to specify the fields you want.

+# developer note: '.' field splitting

+there was a habit at the lab of creating one helper function that would take a tweet and a '.' delimited list of fields, split on this character to traverse into a json and save lots of coding time and lines of code. i wanted to leave a few lines here to explain why this is a bad idea in the context of the smapp lab:

+1 - it makes code difficult to understand for grad students, we want them to be able to see exactly what a function does without needing to be a python expert.

+2 - it casuse problems if you want to traverse into a json object but one of the fields you want 3 levels in has a '.' as part of its name. now twitter doesnt do this but sometimse people cahnge their data to csv, data gets messed up, or people want to use slightly different data. the tools should work for whatever people throw at them, not exclusively for twitter data.

+3 - the obvious solution is to offer a function where the user can define a splitting character, the thing is this will be confusing to read.
+So in the end i conclude to go another route.
+In the end this would save a few lines of code and reduce readability drastically.

+if you want a way to declare nested traversals see: [https://github.com/SMAPPNYU/smappdragon#set_filter](https://github.com/SMAPPNYU/smappdragon#set_filter)

 # author